data-miner00/book/contents/web-dev/short-guide-to-react-testing-library.md

   - react
   - testing
 directory: web-dev
-updatedAt: 2022-11-07T14:25:33.879Z
+updatedAt: 2023-01-11T14:50:40.403Z
 createdAt: 2021-12-27T13:33:30.485Z
 ---

-Testing can be **intimidating** especially for beginners in software development like me years ago.
-I tried to avoid writing tests whenever I can to spare myself some mercy.
-However, writing efficient tests can improve the software quality and the confidence as well, which in turn improve user satisfaction over the well engineered software features without any unexpected behavior.
+Testing can be **intimidating** especially for beginners like me years ago.
+I tried to avoid writing tests whenever I can to spare myself some mercy from dealing with the pain.
+However, I came to understand how tests works and eventually become very good at writing tests.
+Writing efficient tests can improve the software quality and confidence, which in turn improve user satisfaction and minimal unexpected behavior.

 In this article, we will be taking a look on the testing library for React which literally called `@testing-library/react` that can be npm installed.